For Your Own Special Sweetheart

 For Your Own Special Sweetheart is the third album by Washington D.C. post-hardcore band, Jawbox.
 It was produced by Ted Niceley, best known for his work with Fugazi.
 This would be the band's major label debut, as they had left Dischord Records to sign with Atlantic Records.
 It is also the first album to feature Zachary Barocas on drums, as he replaced original drummer Adam Wade two years prior.
-The album was not much of a commercial success, despite being well received by critics.
+According to bassist Kim Coletta, For Your Own Special Sweetheart sold approximately 60,000 copies, which was viewed with disappointment by the label.
+The album was well received by critics.

 "Savory" was the album's first single, followed by "Cooling Card".
 "Motorist" and "Jackpot Plus!" had previously been released on a Dischord single and were newly recorded for this album.
 The album was remastered and reissued by DeSoto in 2009 with three bonus tracks (b-sides from the "Savory" single) and new cover art.

+Writing and recording

+Prior to their deal with Atlantic Records, Jawbox had wanted to record with producer Ted Niceley, being fans of his work with fellow Washington, D.C. band Fugazi.
+According to Kim Coletta, "[p]reviously, Ted had been out of our budget.
+He had a reputation for being very detail-oriented, but he was always professional and cordial.
+We knew [after the deal with Atlantic] we would have time and money to record."
+This was the band's first time working with a click track, which necessitated more recording time than they were used to.

+Atlantic Records tried to persuade the band to re-record Novelty track "Static" for the album, but Barocas refused.
+Since he joined after Novelty, he insisted that the release should be made up entirely of music written by the band's current line-up.

 Reception

 The album received very positive reviews upon release.
 Greg Kot called the album "the quartet's punchiest record yet, surpassing in blowtorch clarity the group's earlier releases on Fugazi's Dischord label."
 He praised Ted Niceley's production, writing that it "puts a vicious gleam on Jawbox's rhythm section, particularly Kim Coletta's power-tool bass."
 He concluded by calling it "music of intelligence and intensity, superbly recorded."